syafiqoarashy/pbd-midterm-project/README.md

     1. The functionality of the navbar is to make users navigate easier between pages/sections on the website
     2. When the user clicks on a page name on the navbar, it’ll redirect them to each respective page
     3. The navbar should always be visible and usable wherever the user goes around the website
+    4. Includes access to Authors page and Submissions page
 - A Hero Section
     1. The hero section will display an image/illustration to let the users know what Conference Event the website Is dedicated to
 - Event Section